 From thrills to chills or cozy to party, Tennessee has everything you could want to spend an fall vacation with family, friends or solo.
-Mix and match as you see fit or enjoy your trip with a fun theme.
+Mix and match as you see fit or enjoy your trip with a fun theme using these fall trip ideas.
 And, add in a fall festival to your travels.
-We have all you need for the perfect, fall Tennessee vacation.
+We have all you need for finding inspiring fall family vacation ideas in Tennessee.

 Outdoor Thrills Fall Vacation Ideas